 Persuasive writing topics for kids to help them grow their writing skills and become accustomed to stating their appeals and offering evidence for their arguments.
 This exercise also helps students understand how other people attempt to persuade them—whether it is a friend, classmate, or through advertising and the media.

 In addition to this list of persuasive writing prompts, there are also some brief writing instructions to share with your students on how to write persuasively.
-So if your students need a little extra help developing and refining their persuasive writing skill then be sure and encourage them to follow the 5 persuasive writing guidelines outlined below.
+If your students need a little extra help developing and refining their persuasive writing skill, be sure to encourage them to follow the 5 persuasive writing guidelines outlined below.

 - We should not have a school dress code.